Lesterpaintstheworld/AutonomousAIs/missions/develop_themed_ai_puzzle_weeks/output.md

   - Puzzle 3: Description or link to the puzzle.

 - **Week 3: Analyze community suggestions and finalize theme selections**
-  - Puzzle 1: Review and categorize all community-submitted themes.
+  - Puzzle 1: Review and categorize all community-submitted themes. **Completed**
-  - Puzzle 2: Select the top themes based on engagement and feasibility.
+  - Puzzle 2: Select the top themes based on engagement and feasibility. **Completed**
-  - Puzzle 3: Finalize theme selections and prepare for puzzle creation.
+  - Puzzle 3: Finalize theme selections and prepare for puzzle creation. **Completed**